Nunnington Hall: Pictures

 Charles, 3rd Viscount Preston (1706–1739), by Enoch Seeman, (c.
 1694–1745).

 This portrait shows Lord Preston wearing the robes of his peerage.
-His premature death meant that there was no direct descendant to receive Nunnington Hall or his title, so the estate passed to his aunts Mary and Catherine, but the viscountship was extinguished.
+His premature death meant that there was no direct descendant to receive Nunnington Hall or his title, so the estate passed to his aunts Mary and Catherine, but the viscountcy was extinguished.
 The support of the National Trust Associations made the purchase of this portrait possible in 1996.

 Edward Graham, (c.
 1679/81–1710), with his sister Catharine (1677–1757), as children.

 Edward was the second Viscount Preston in 1695, and for fifteen years before his early demise.
 Meanwhile Catherine, who lived to eighty, was married to Lord Widdrington.
 A Jacobite, Widdrington was convicted and condemned to death after the Jacobite uprising in 1715.
 Catherine however pleaded for his life and married him thereafter.
 The National Trust Associations part funded the acquisition of this picture along with the Victoria & Albert Museum, in 1987.

 A Groom and Two Hunters, by John Ferneley, (1782–1860).
 Dated 1820, signed by the artist and inscribed 'Melton Mowbray'.

 A Grey Hunter, by John Ferneley, (1782–1860).
 Dated 1820, signed by the artist and inscribed 'Melton Mowbray'.

 William Rutson (1791–1867) on a Grey Hunter, by John Ferneley, (1782–1860).
 Dated 1820, signed by the artist and inscribed 'Melton Mowbray'.
 The sitter for this last of three pictures by John Ferneley, William Rutson, was an owner of Nunnington Hall.
 Rutson bought the estate in 1839, nineteen years after he had ordered these pictures from Ferneley.